iboeckma/gelic_mt/README.md

 Decodes, transforms and encodes the records of `data/test_input.xml.zip`.
 Results in `data/test_transformed.json`.

 #### Example: GeLIC
 The current pipeline for the GeLIC testcollection can be found in `example/gelic-pipeline.py`.
 It's mostly a merged version of the `tests/` scripts.
+You'll need the first version of the GeLIC corpus (https://github.com/irgroup/gelic/tree/master/components) for it to work.

 #### Building your own Pipeline
 For writing your own pipeline you could start with the following: